Avilaaiops/FetchRecipes/readme.md

     }
 This has a number of advantages!
 Since the Theme is published, you can swap it on the fly.
 I used this in my "Metal Mode" feature to update not just the background image, but Fonts as well as Brand and Semantic color schemes.
 While this is a fun example, it also allows easy support for color blindness accessibility by creating themes for Deuteranomaly and other types of color blindness, or upsizing fonts for the visually impaired.

+#### State Management
+I included a Loadable framework here for State Management.
+Not only does it help coordinate views so it's clear which view is loading under which condition:

+    // From the ViewModel
+    @Published var recipes: Loadable<[Recipe]>

+    //...to the View
+    private var content: AnyView {
+        switch viewModel.recipes {
+        case .notRequested: return AnyView(notRequestedView)
+        case .isLoading: return AnyView(loadingView())
+        case let .loaded(recipes): return AnyView(loadedView(recipes))
+        case let .failed(error): return AnyView(failedView(error))
+        }
+    }

+It also maintains previous loads under the hood, so if you refresh and get an error, it will maintain the state of the last successful api call so you don't end up with an empty screen.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I think I spent about two days in total.
 A few after-hours partial days working on specific areas of the project like networking or unit testing, and then one full day to go thorugh everything and clean it up and ensure I met each requirement.
 I'm in the middle of a MAJOR release at my current role, and as noted I had to take care of a family matter and fly down to California, so this was as much time as I had.
 (But I'm proud of what I did in a short period of time)